 Alphacam Helps CNC World Diversify Into Wood CuttingA woodworking machine tool distributor has diversified into cutting wood for customers who are working to capacity and need to fulfil another order, or if they’re asked to cut a different material from normal and do not have a suitable machine for it.

-CNC World are the UK’s sole distributor of MultiCam 3- and 5-axis routers, offering them with Alphacam, from Vero Software, in order to optimize their performance.
+CNC World are the UK’s sole distributor of MultiCam 3- and 5-axis routers, offering them with Alphacam, from Vero Software, in order to optimise their performance.
 Alphacam also drives the Series 1000 demonstration machine which they use for the new cutting service.

 “When our machine wasn’t being used for demonstrations it was standing idle,” says Sales Director Jason Rowe.
 “Customers receiving orders for cutting a different material have to subcontract it out, and we were often asked to recommend companies to undertake emergency cutting, so decided to start using our own machine for it.”